 Skin fades combine sophistication and style with edgy swagger.
-There are a wide variety of skin fade options, including high and low versions.
-If you’re trying it out for the first time, the skin taper fade is the best choice.
+There are many skin fade options, including high and low versions.
+The skin taper fade is the best choice if you’re trying it out for the first time.
 That’s because your barber will give you a more subtle gradient between the longer section of your hair and the fully shaved section.

 A favorite among those who love the rockabilly or retro style, the slick back gives you an effortlessly cool aesthetic and makes a stylish statement.
-While the slick back can be adapted to suit any hair length or type, one of the most popular options for short hair is the slick back taper fade.
+While the slick back can be adapted to suit any hair length or type, the slick back taper fade is one of the most popular options for short hair.
 Adding a taper fade gives the slick back a modern update and adds a subtle edge.

 A favorite of celebrities and footballers, spiky hair has attitude and edge.
 One of the most masculine hairstyles, spiky hair, can be shaped to balance your face and make your features look sharper.
 When paired with a taper fade, the cut looks like a blend between a faux hawk and a tapered spiky quiff.
 It’s a flattering style if you have a small widow’s peak or a big forehead.

 27. Taper Fade with Beard